Skip to content

 vCard QR for Instant Contact Saving

-At a busy career fair, a recruiter may meet 200 candidates in a single day.
+At a busy career fair, a recruiter may meet 200+ candidates in a single day, according to LinkedIn Talent Solutions.
 The ones who make their contact information effortless to save have a significant advantage.
-A vCard QR code lets the recruiter scan and save your name, phone, email, title, and website in one tap — no manual entry, no lost business cards.
+A vCard QR code lets the recruiter scan and save your name, phone, email, title, and website in one tap — no manual entry, no lost business cards (see also: email QR codes for business cards).
 For career fairs specifically, this is where vCard codes truly shine.

 Tracking Who Scanned Your Resume